nextcloud/mail/doc/admin.md

 ## Installation

 In your Nextcloud, simply navigate to »Apps«, choose the category »Social & Communication«, find the Mail app and enable it.
 Then open the Mail app from the app menu.
-Put in your mail account credentials and off you go!

 ## Configuration